dharmik529/IST402/LM1_BFCC/README.md

-# LM2: Assignment Programming GoLang ECB & OFB Python CBC & CBF

-Using GoLang write a program to perform simple ECB and OFB.
-You can hardcode the codebook or read it from a file.
-Accept the plaintext from the user and display details about the process.

-Using Python write a program to perform CBC and CBF.
-Accept the plaintext from the user and display details about the process.
+# LM1: Assignment Brute Force Ceasar Cipher

+Using what you learned from the lecture create two Projects: BFCC_Python and BF_CC_GoLang that will perform brute force on a message.

 You can work together with your pair on the project.
-You need to upload your project to github and provide a screen capture png of it running.
+You need to upload your projects to github.

+Provide the following

+* github link to BFCC_Python
+* github link to BF_CC_GoLang
+* BFCC_Python png screenshot of it working
+* BF_CC_GoLang png screenshot of it working